DSCI-310-2024/renewenergy/CONTRIBUTING.md

 ### Write Documentation

 You can never have enough documentation!
 Please feel free to contribute to any part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-If you are proposing a feature:
+If you are proposing a new feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.